‘There Is More’

-Leave hotel early at 7.30 to drive to Masada, site of the Jewish revolt against the Romans from 70—73 AD.
-Ascend by cable car to tour the excavations of the Unesco World Heritage Site.
-On the way back there is time for a swim (or rather a float!) in the mineral-rich waters of the Dead Sea, renowned for its healing properties.
+Today swim (or rather a float!) in the mineral-rich waters of the Dead Sea, renowned for its healing properties.
+Visit the spot where the Jordan river flows from the Sea of Galilee with time to reflect on the Baptism at the Jordan River.
+Continue to Masada, site of the Jewish revolt against the Romans from 70—73 AD.
 Continue to the oasis town of Jericho, the oldest city in the world and view Mt.
 Temptation, where Jesus fasted and was tempted by Satan, and see an example of Zacchaeus’ Sycamore Tree and Elijah’s Spring.
-End the day at Bethany where Jesus raised Lazarus from the dead, Transfer to hotel in Dinner and overnight at the hotel

 Day 8 - Mukhraka, Caesarea

 Dependent on flight timings you will either transfer to the airport or follow the itinerary below.

 This morning after breakfast leave Mukhraka; the Monastery here commemorates Elijah confronting the prophets of Baal.
 Continue north to Haifa to visit Stella Maris, a Carmelite Monastery with the Madonna of Mt Carmel..
 After enjoying the view of the bay of Acco, head for Caesarea, which was once the ancient capital of the Roman province.
 Here you view the impressive archaeological remains of the Roman and Byzantine city that once dominated the region.
 It was at Caesarea that Peter came to understand that the Good News was not for Jews only, but for the whole world.
 Here he baptised the Roman Centurion, Cornelius, and his family.
 It was from Caesarea that Paul set sail for Rome, an event that eventually brought Christianity to the World.
 Flight Tel Aviv to home.